We are back again here to talk about what else but CSR projects in India.

 Let’s not only count the outcomes only in terms of toilets built but also usage of it or how many students are practising better hygiene.

-There is also an element of sustainability which can be built-in using that.
-As in if you find a good educator as a volunteer in your organisation or in the community she can carry the flame forward.
+There is also an element of sustainability that can be built-in using that.
+If you find a Volunteer for NGO who happens to be a good educator she can carry the flame forward and hopefully train some more volunteers to be educators.
 That allows the organisation to move to more areas and keep being the catalyst for change.